michaelpeterhoffmann/Anthropology-of-Videogames/README.md

 - Taylor.
 T.L.
 2018.
 Watch Me Play: Twitch and the Rise of Game Live Streaming.
 Princeton University Studies.
 Princeton.
 - Witkowski, Emma.
 2012.
 “On the Digital Playing Field: How We ‘Do Sport’ With Networked Computer Games.”
 Games and Culture, 7:349-374.

+## Week 8: Videogames and the Environment

+### Key Reading
+- Chang, Alenda.
+2011.
+Games as Environmental Texts.
+Qui Parle 19 (2): 57–84.
+- Maxwell & Miller.
+"Warm and Stuffy": The Ecological Impact of Electronic Games.
+In Zackariasson, P. & Wilson L. (eds.)
+The Videogame Industry, Routledge Press.

+### Question for debatte: What s the Relationship between Games and the Environment?

+### Further Readings:
+Abraham, B.J. & Jayemanne, D. 2017.
+Where are all the climate change games?
+Locating digital games response to climate change.
+Transformations.

+Chang.
+Alenda.
+2019.
+Playing Nature: Ecology in Video Games.

+Chang, A. and Parham, John (2017) Green Computer and Video Games: An Introduction.
+Ecozon@: European Journal of Literature, Culture and Environment, 8 (2). pp. 1-17.

+Fullerton, Tracy.
+2020.
+A Year at Play in the Woods of Walden Pond.
+Art Journal.

+Gabrys, Jennifer.
+Digital Rubbish.
+A Natural History of Electronics.
+University of Michigan Press.

+Gordon, Lewis.
+2020.
+The many ways video game development impacts the climate crisis.
+Available at: https://www.theverge.com/2020/5/5/21243285/video-games-climate-crisis-impact-xbox-playstation-developers

+Isbister, Katherine.
+2016.
+How Games Move Us.
+Emotion by Design.
+Cambridge MA, The M.I.T.
+Press.

+Louv, Richard.
+2008.
+Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder.
+Algonquin Books, Chapel Hill.

+Maxwell & Miller.
+2012.
+Greening the Media.
+Macmillan.

+Starosielski Nicole, Walker Janet.
+2016.
+Sustainable Media: Critical Approaches to Media and Environment.
+Routledge University Press.
+UNEP.
+2018.
+How video games are joining the fight to save the planet.
+Available at: https://www.unenvironment.org/news-and-stories/story/how-video-games-are-joining-fight-save-planet